pandas-dev/pandas/doc/source/overview.rst

 For example, with tabular data (DataFrame) it is more semantically helpful to think of the **index** (the rows) and the **columns** rather than axis 0 and axis 1.
-And iterating through the columns of the DataFrame thus results in more readable code:
+Iterating through the columns of the DataFrame thus results in more readable code:

 ::